YottaDB/YDBDoc/ProgGuide/errproc.rst

    YDB>DO ^EP8
    THIS IS EP8
-   %GTM-E-STACKCRIT, Stack space critical
+   %YDB-E-STACKCRIT, Stack space critical
-   %GTM-E-ERRWZTRAP, Error while processing $ZTRAP YDB>
+   %YDB-E-ERRWZTRAP, Error while processing $ZTRAP YDB>

 When the routine encounters an error at label BAD, YottaDB transfers control to label ET.
 When the routine encounters an error at label ET, it recursively does ET until a stack overflow condition terminates the YottaDB image.